AI assistant — not human

 Produce prioritized findings with risk scores, remediation recommendations, implementation timelines, and resource requirements for closing each gap.

-Humans must be able to reject, modify, or override AI recommendations at any point.
-Override events are logged with reason codes, creating an audit trail that demonstrates meaningful human oversight.
-These overrides also feed back into model improvement cycles.
+Humans can reject, modify, or override AI recommendations at any time.
+Each override is logged with specific reason codes.
+This process creates an audit trail that shows meaningful human oversight.

-Human reviewers must understand AI model capabilities, limitations, and common failure modes.
-EPC Group develops role-specific training programs that equip reviewers with the knowledge to make informed override decisions rather than rubber-stamping AI outputs.
+Human reviewers must understand the strengths and weaknesses of AI models.
+They should also recognize common failure points.
+EPC Group offers training programs designed for specific roles.
+These programs equip reviewers with the knowledge needed to make informed override decisions rather than just approving AI outputs.

 For a deep dive into Copilot governance for regulated industries, see our Microsoft Copilot Governance Framework for Regulated Industries and the Copilot Governance Strategy Enterprise Playbook 2026.